Today is the fifth anniversary of the start of the 2008 financial crisis. Here's a reprint of the blog post that recorded it as it happened.

 The Dow dropped nearly 350 points in morning trading.
 If financial banks' stock prices continue to fall over the next week or so, then it could causes a downward spiral as more banks find they cannot raise enough capital to stay in business.
 The next few weeks will tell whether this is, in fact, a market bottom or only the beginning of further financial collapse for U.S. financial industry.

 However, one thing is certain - that the U.S. banking model is flawed.
-Banks in Europe, Latin America and Asia were not allowed to have as much exposure to CDO's and other banking derivative products, meaning they are not in as much danger of bankruptcy.
+Banks in Europe, Latin America and Asia were not allowed to have as much exposure to CDOs and other banking derivative products, meaning they are not in as much danger of bankruptcy.
 The U.S. financial sector has lost its pre-eminence which will now further shift to financial centers in the rest of the world.
 Or so we thought at the time.
 Instead, most were also contaminated.